FolkerKinzel/Tsltn/README.md

 the original file together with a special hash, that connects the translations with the corresponding sections of the original file.

 Tsltn is completely free of charge, even for commercial purposes.
+Thanks.